madhanmallow/appsteroid-sdk-ios-documents/en/4_FeatureList.md

 #### <a name="EventManagement">- Event Promotion</a>
 Developers can promote an ongoing Event or upcoming Events to the community.
-Event can be promoted in both community tab and App Gallery.
-End-users will be able to share exiting event to social media.
+Event can be promoted in both AppSteroid community and App Gallery.
+Developers can direct end-users to a specific URL, and End-users will be able to share exiting events to friends via social media.

+Collaborate this feature with Push Notification to boost user traffic, and introduce existing users to the next App.

+- What can be don on the Web Console
+  - Create and manage Events on the event tan.

 #### <a name="PushNotificationForPromotion">- Push Notification</a>
 Developers can either target a specific player, segment players or address to the entire game community with their announcement.

-- What can be done on the web console
+- What can be done on the web Console
-	- You can shoot messages from the `Message` tab.
+	- Shoot messages from the `Message` tab.

 #### <a name="AppGallery">- AppGallery</a>
 App Gallery is a space to either promote your apps in an enclosed (Private) community, or share with others in an open (Public) community to earn advertising revenue.
 App Gallery is an opportunity for everyone to earn additional revenue and user.

-Public: Earn additional revenue by placing other's application info.
+Public: Earn additional revenue by placing other developers application info.
-Private: Do not place any ads, instead use it for cross promoting own application.
+Private: Do not place any ads, instead use it for cross promoting own applications.

+AppSteroid features user generated contents to draw more user intrest towards the App.
+Promotion will be done seamlessly within the user community, with user generated contents.
+Thus, we highly recommend developers placing Ad in AppGallery to implement AppSteroid to maximize their profit.

-Currently, We provide space for advertisers to place the following Ads to the public community.
+Currently, We provide space for advertisers to place the following Ads on public AppGallery.

 - Video Ads (User generated game video or interstitial ad can be placed)
 - Banner Ads (It will be placed in the community and App Gallery)
 - Event Ads (Announce your game event on App Gallery)
 - Community Ads (Show Forum information)

+AppGallery has a potential to double the promotion profit by "running it privately on the house App, and placeing Ads on a public AppGallery".

 ### <a name="SupportService">Game Management Support Service</a>